 BA in linguistics or a language.
 Knowledge of basic linguistic terminology is required.
-Basic knowledge of the programming language R is desired (but I will offer a basic training for those who are not familiar with it).

 Linguistic structures are generally not randomly distributed around the globe: some seem to be universally preferred, others are common in certain parts of the world, or in particular language families.
 The goal of modern typology is to detect distributional patterns, and to explain them in terms of factors that influence the historical development of languages.

 The course focuses on the more practical issues of setting up and carrying out a typological research project.
 To this end, students carry out a research project during the course.
 Questions that we will address include: What is a good research question?
 How do I determine a good sample?
 How can I compare between languages?
 How do I look up the information I want?
 How can I use exiting databases?
 We focus on several areas of grammar as potential topics for a research study.

 At the end of this course you will be able to